QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 [students](https://www.jetbrains.com/shop/eform/students)
 (you may apply for **Github Student Pack** too [here](https://education.github.com/pack#offers)).
-You can download all their idea using the [toolbox](https://www.jetbrains.com/toolbox-app/).
+You can download all their IDEs using the [toolbox](https://www.jetbrains.com/toolbox-app/).

 **Note**: this course was made before the major releases